PASTAplus/PEP/peps/pep-9.md

 #### Rule

+- `rule.id` - Row ID of the rule.
 - `rule.resource_id` - A reference to the resource to which the rule applies.
-- `rule.principal_id` - A reference to the user profile or group to which the permission is granted.
+- `rule.principal_id` - A reference to the user profile or group to which the rule is granted.
-- `rule.level` - The permission granted by this rule (enum of `read`, `write` or `changePermission`).
+- `rule.level` - The access level granted by this rule (enum of `read`, `write` or `changePermission`).
 - `rule.granted_date` - The grant date and time of the rule.

+#### Principal

+- `principal.id` - Row ID of the principal (referenced in rules).
+- `principal.entity_id` - The unique identifier of the principal (either a user profile or group).
+- `principal.entity_type` - The principal class (enum of `PROFILE` or `GROUP`) of the principal.

-For example, if we are tracking permissions for a data package with metadata and data entities, the `collection.label` might be `knb-lter-bes.1234.5`, and the `collection.type` would be `package`.
-Linked to this collection would be a number of resources.
-Each resource would have a `resource.collection_id` referencing the `knb-lter-bes.1234.5` collection.
-The `resource.label` might be `water.csv` while the `resource.key` would be the PASTA URI `https://pasta.lternet.edu/package/data/eml/knb-lter-bes.1234.5/3fb3ef2e559fa42956b69226e9069058`.
+For example, if we are tracking permissions for a data package with metadata and data entities, we would set up a tree of resources.
+The `resource.label` of the root resource might be `knb-lter-bes.1234.5`, and the `resource.type` would be `package`.
+To this parent, we would add two child resources with labels `Data` and `Metadata`.
+These child resources would then have their own children, representing the individual data and metadata entities in the package.
+So a resource with parent `Data` might have `resource.label` of `water.csv` while the `resource.key` would be the PASTA URI `https://pasta.lternet.edu/package/data/eml/knb-lter-bes.1234.5/3fb3ef2e559fa42956b69226e9069058`.
 The `resource.type` would be `data`.
-Permissions would then be linked to these resources via `permission.resource_id`.
-Each permission would have a `permission.principal_id` of a user profile or user group, and a `permission.principal_type` of either `PROFILE` or `GROUP`.
-The `permission.level` would specify the level of access granted to the principal, and would be `read`, `write` or `changePermission`.
+Rules would then be linked to these resources via `rule.resource_id`.
+Each rule would have a `rule.principal_id` of a user profile or user group.
+The `rule.level` would specify the level of access granted to the principal, and would be `read`, `write` or `changePermission`.
+The principal would be linked to the `principal.id` of the principal table.
+The `principal.entity_id` would be the unique identifier of the principal, which could be a user profile or group, and `principal.entity_type` would be `PROFILE` or `GROUP`.

 ### Authorization algorithm